Could you have an ulcer and not know it?

 Your HCP may be able to diagnose a peptic ulcer by talking with you about your symptoms.
 Be sure to mention whether you take NSAIDs.

 Some tests may be required to confirm a diagnosis.
-For example, to see if you have an H. pylori infection, your HCP will test your blood, breath, or stool.
+For example, to see if you have an H. pylori infection, your HCP will test your breath or stool.
 They may also look inside your stomach and duodenum with an endoscopy or X-ray.
 An endoscopy is a procedure during which a thin, lighted tube will be inserted through your throat and into the stomach to check for abnormalities.

 If you test positive for H. pylori, treatment to clear the bacteria includes a minimum of two antibiotics and acid-suppression medication.
-“It’s very difficult to treat,” says Marcus.

 “You’re attacking it from two different directions,” explains Marcus.
 “By stopping the irritant and reducing the acid, you give the ulcer the chance to heal.”